-Active Directory (AD) is a service for sharing resources in a Windows network.
-AD configured on a Windows server that is running Windows 2000 can be Server that is or higher or on a Unix-like operating system running Samba version 4 (https://wiki.samba.org/index.php/Samba4/HOWTO#Provisioning\The\Samba\Active\Directory).
-Since AD provides authentication and authorization services for the users in a network, it is not necessary to recreate these user accounts on the FreeNAS® system.
+Active Directory (AD) is a service for sharing resources in a Windows network. ΑD configured on a Windows server that is running Windows 2000 that is higher or on a Unix-like operating system running Samba version (https://wiki.samba.org/index.php/Samba4/HOWTO#Provisioning_The_Samba_Active_Directory).
+AD provides authentication and authorization services for the users in a network, it is not necessary to recreate these user accounts on the FreeNAS® system.
 Instead, configure the Active Directory service so that it can import the account information and imported users can be authorized to access the SMB shares on the FreeNAS® system.

-Many changes and improvements have been made to Active Directory support within FreeNAS®.
-It is strongly recommended to update the system to the latest FreeNAS® 11.0 before attempting Active Directory integration.
+Many changes and improvements have been made to Active Directory support within FreeNAS[®].
+It is strongly recommended to update the system to the latest FreeNAS[®] 11.0 before attempting Active Directory integration.

-Before configuring the Active Directory service, ensure name resolution is properly configured by ping ing the domain name of the Active Directory domain controller from Shell (page 284) on the FreeNAS® system.
-If the ping fails, check the DNS server and default gateway settings in Network $\rightarrow$ Global Configuration on the FreeNAS® system.
+Before configuring the Active Directory service, ensure name resolution is properly configured by ping ing the domain name of the Active Directory domain controller from Shell (page 288) on the FreeNAS® system.
+If the ping fails, check the DNS server and default gateway settings in $Network \rightarrow Global$ Configuration on the FreeNAS® system.

-Next, add a DNS record for the FreeNAS® system on the Windows server and verify that the hostname of the FreeNAS® system can be pinged from the domain controller.
+Next, add a DNS record for the FreeNAS[®] system on the Windows server and verify that the hostname of the FreeNAS[®] system can be pinged from the domain controller.